Citizenship

 Some other countries also have investment programs.
 They allow foreigners to obtain a residence permit or permanent residence by making an investment — and then apply for citizenship.

 Portugal is on the list of countries where dual citizenship is allowed.
-This country also has flexible conditions for obtaining a residence permit by investing.
+This country also has flexible conditions for obtaining a residence permit by investment.
 The minimum investment amount is €250,000.
-You can purchase fund shares, or make business investments for this sum and become a resident.
-After 5 years of holding a residence permit, you can apply for citizenship.
+Fund shares or business investments can be purchased for this amount to obtain residency.
+After five years from the submission of a residence permit application, citizenship becomes an option.

 Key takeaways about countries that allow dual citizenship